 While it may feel counterintuitive, it’s really important to make it easy for those who no longer wish to receive your newsletter to unsubscribe.
 If the process is long and complicated, it won’t change their mind, just leave them with a frustrating view of your company.

 Instead, turn the unsubscribe process into a one or two-click process and don’t patronise people with a follow-up email suggesting they’ve made a mistake.
 This will only make your brand look desperate and confirm the desire to stop content was correct.
-If you’re seeing a lot of users unsubscribe then it may be time to carry out an audit of your newsletter to identify which elements may be putting them off.
+If you’re seeing a lot of users unsubscribe then it may be time to carry out an audit of your newsletter strategy to identify which elements may be putting them off.